groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/png-to-jp2.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-PNG"
+        - icon: "far fa-image"
           title: " About PNG File Format"
           content: |
             PNG, Portable Network Graphics, refers to a type of raster image file format that use loseless compression.
 This file format was created as a replacement of Graphics Interchange Format (GIF) and has no copyright limitations.
 However, PNG file format does not support animations.
 PNG file format supports loseless image compression that makes it popular among its users.
 With the passage of time, PNG has evolved as one of the mostly used image file format.
-Almost all Operating Systems have support for opening PNG files.
-For example, Microsoft Windows viewer has the capability to open PNG files as the OS has by default the support available as part of installation.

           link: "https://docs.fileformat.com/image/png/"

     format:
         # format loop
-        - icon: "far fa-file-JP2"
+        - icon: "far fa-image"
           title: " About JP2 File Format"
           content: |
             JPEG 2000 (JP2) is an image coding system and state-of-the-art image compression standard.
 Designed, using wavelet technology JPEG 2000 can code lossless content in any quality at once.
 Moreover, without any substantial penalty in coding efficiency, JPEG 2000  have the capability to access and decode the same content efficaciously into a variety of other resolutions and qualities.
 The code streams in JPEG 2000 is significantly scalable having regions of interest that provide the facility for spatial random access.
 Possessing Up to 16384 diverse components with the dimensions in terapixels, and precision that can be high as 38 bits/sample.

           link: "https://docs.fileformat.com/image/jp2/"